cameron-yee/whiteboardproblems/README.md

 11. Capitalization
     * Problem: Given a phrase, capitalize every word.

-    * Solution File: NOT CREATED YET
+    * Solution File: capitalization.js

 12. Caesar Cipher
     * Problem: Given a phrase, substitute each character by shifting it up or down the alphabet by a given integer.
 If necessary, the shifting should wrap around back to the beginning or end of the alphabet.

-    * Solution File: NOT CREATED YET
+    * Solution File: caesarcipher.js

 13. Ransom Note
     * Problem: Given a magazine of words and a ransom note, determine if it’s possible to “cut out” and create the ransom note from the magazine words.